saxenaakansha30/commitlinter/README.md

 # CommitLinter

 CommitLinter enables to validate commit message against simple five rules.
 If the message not satisfies the rule it throws respective errors.
-1. Separate subject from body with a blank line (Work in progress)
+1. Separate subject from body with a blank line
-2. Limit the commit subject line to 50 characters.
+2. Limit the commit subject line to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period
 5. Use the imperative mood in the subject line (Work in progress)